Toronto CityPASS Review: Can It Help You Save Money?

 In this Toronto CityPASS review, we explain how the pass works, what’s included, and how much you can save.

 If you’re visiting Canada’s largest city, you won’t be disappointed.
-Toronto (pronounced “Trono” or “Torono” by many of the locals) is a vibrant, multicultural city with impressive sightseeing, restaurant, nightlife, art, and shopping scenes.
+Toronto is a vibrant, multicultural city with impressive sightseeing, restaurant, nightlife, art, and shopping scenes.

 If you’re on a budget, there are lots of interesting neighborhoods, markets, and parks you can explore for free.
-But like in any big city, the most sought-after sightseeing experiences (like the view from the CN Tower) come with a hefty price tag.
+Like in any big city, however, the most sought-after sightseeing experiences (like the view from the CN Tower) come with a hefty price tag.

-Luckily, you don’t have to pay the gate price for all the top tourist attractions.
-The Toronto CityPASS can save you up to 39% on your sightseeing adventures.
+Luckily, you don’t have to pay the gate price for many of the top tourist attractions.
+The Toronto CityPASS can save you up to 42% on your sightseeing adventures.

 Interested in learning more?
 You’re in the right place.